What is Kaposi sarcoma?

 HHV-8 infections are uncommon in the U.S. and people with the virus don’t necessarily develop Kaposi sarcoma.
 The cancer only seems to form when people have a weakened immune system or have inherited genetic changes that make them more vulnerable.

-Kaposi sarcoma is treatable, but therapy may not always cure the cancer and it could recur (return).
-The results of sarcoma treatment depend on the extent of cancer, the strength of the immune system, and whether you have any HIV-related medical conditions.
+Kaposi sarcoma is often treatable, although therapy may not always cure the cancer, and it can recur (return).
+Recommendations for sarcoma treatment depend on how far the cancer has spread, how well your immune system is functioning, and whether you have HIV-related health conditions.

 Rated “exceptional” by The National Cancer Institute